MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-101-tutorial/mesh-101-03-visual-scripting.md

 <br>

+> [!NOTE]
+> We make regular updates to the Mesh toolkit and this video may not reflect all the latest changes.
+You should view the content of this article as the source of truth.

 Now that we've completed the setup phase, let's move on to making your GameObjects interactive!
 In this chapter, we'll dive into Mesh Visual Scripting, which you can use to add custom logic to your Environment.

 > [!NOTE]